andraceli/andraceli/README.md

 ## for dump codes only.

-- will be used for coding sprints (Oct, 15)
+- will be used for coding sprints (Nov.
+15) // this will be the final 😭
 - source code disposal for random project.

 <!---